 - Anything else you want to share about your speaker experience?
 What else should event organizers know?

-The findings and recommendations from this research can be found in a whitepaper you can access via this link.
+The findings and recommendations from this research can be found in a whitepaper you can access and download via this link.
 I look forward to hearing your thoughts.
 Again, feel free to share with others that you think could benefit from this research.

 The human brain starts working the moment you are born and never stops until you stand up to speak in public. -George Jessel